The Sperry S. and Ella Graber Packard Fund for Pueblo is an endowed fund, created by the David and Lucile Packard Foundation.

 History of the Fund

-Pueblo, Colo., is the birthplace of David Packard and where he spent a significant portion of his childhood.
+Pueblo, Colorado is the birthplace of David Packard and where he spent a significant portion of his childhood.
 The David and Lucile Packard Foundation began funding agencies and projects to benefit Pueblo residents in 1972.

 For nearly five decades, the Packard Foundation funded a wide range of agencies, projects, and programs that enhance the lives of Pueblo’s children and families.
 While funding was not limited to specific priorities, the Foundation funded work that complemented or supported the issues David and Lucile Packard cared most about – the environment, children and family support, and access to reproductive health.